 Student loan repayment for practice-owning dentists

-Now let’s say Amanda has $300,000 in student loans at 6.8% interest.
+Now let’s say Amanda has $300,000 in federal loans at 6.8% interest.
 She’s been a dentist for five years and has owned her practice for two years.

-Right now, she’s making $250,000 with annual projected business growth of 3% going forward.
+Right now, she’s making $250,000 with an annual projected business growth of 3% going forward.

 My, how owning the practice changes things compared to Andrew’s scenario.
 Refinancing is the clear winner here.

 First of all, her payments would be so high on PAYE that she’d actually end up paying off her loans in full before reaching the 20-year payment mark.
 She’d pay off the loans in 18 to 19 years.
 That would be a very inefficient way to pay back 6.8% loans — she’d pay a ton more in interest than she would if she refinanced.

 This is a completely reasonable strategy for Amanda.
 She’s taking home about $14,000 per month and can easily afford the 10-year refinance payment of $3,256 — and still have $10,000 left over to live, save and invest for the future.
 In fact, if she puts $6,000 toward her loans, she’d be debt-free in less than five years.
 Pretty awesome!

 As you can see, the difference between being an associate and owning a practice can have a meaningful effect on loan repayment for dentists.

 The purely financial answer is “yes,” since the projected lifetime earnings of a dentist versus the average college grad is $2,160,000 after taxes, with a $400,000 to $450,000 cost of paying back student loans.